inf112-v21/Import-TeamName/README.md

 ## Known bugs
 * Resizing the window will currently break the clickable cards.
 Restart fixes it.
-* On titlescreen, going fullscreen, pressing multiplayer, then pressing back.
-Will break logo if still in fullscreen.
 * !!!Server doesn't go off when application is closed.
 Has to stop the process manually(on IDE) or unbind ports via commandline to start hosting again.
-* When single robot is started, game still attempts to connect to server.